RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 - 1001 0100
 - 0001 1110

 Note also, that our service specifies a specific port, `80`.
-Services can list as many port as a user may require.
-Port can be listed in ranges and port can be translated by a service as well.
+Services can list as many ports as a user may require.
+Ports can be listed in ranges and ports can be translated by a service as well.
 When the target port is different from the connecting port, the `targetPort` field can be specified.
-Our service simply forwards connections on port 80 to port 80 on one of the pods that match the selector.
+Our service simply forwards connections on port 80 to port 80 on one of the pods.

 Kubernetes creates `endpoint` resources to represent the IP addresses of Pods that have labels that match the service selector.
 Endpoints are a sub-resource of the service that owns them.
 List the endpoints for the website service: